mikalus/eForth43-msp430g2553-naken/README.md

 WORDS .S and some compiling are ok.

----
+##to do

-To do: Discard input stream if an error occurs.
+Discard input stream if an error occurs.

 (finis)